 - Our fundraising committees (Food Festival and Gift Cards)

 To give some idea of the size of our organization, our total revenues and expenses are over $600,000 per year and our assets including our building are over $3 million.
-In total Oheb Sholom maintains twenty one separate bank accounts.
-The financial data are entered by our bookkeeper, Beth Bruck and overseen by the Board, the Treasurer and Assistant Treasurer, the Finance Committee and, finally, reviewed by our accountants, Long and Barrell.
+In total Oheb Sholom maintains twenty one seventeen separate bank accounts.
+The financial data are entered by our bookkeeper, Beth Bruck and overseen by the Board, the Treasurer and Assistant Treasurer, and the Finance Committee and, finally, reviewed by our accountants, Long and Barrell.